paul-thomson/cubesolver/README.md

 * Turn all faces of the cube in both directions using the keyboard
 * Parse text into turns
 * Solve some stages of the cube
-* Switch between stages in the GUi
+* Switch between stages in the GUI

 What will it do?
 -------------